Mle50/Intro-to-the-Web-for-the-Older-Population/README.txt

 Use Respectful Language: Whether inside or outside of this repository, using respectful language is imperitive to creating a safe and professional workspace for all.
 Any foul language used inside of the project itself will be removed and you will reveive a warning.
-Any foul language used to other contributers, will result in either a suspension of your editing acces or complete removal from the projct.
+Any foul language used to other contributers, depending on severity and frequency, will result in either a suspension of your editing acces or complete removal from the projct.
 Please keep this workspace professional and safe for all contributers.